Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I was surprised to discover that the passenger door had a reproduction skin on it:

 It's a little hard to see, but the lip was hammered right over the remains of the original lip, and not even welded.
 Hmmm.
 I will gently roll back the foldover and properly prep the lip before reinstalling.
+See Episode five.

 The Engine

 Now it's time to attack the engine.
 I left the engine in the chassis because it's easier to disassemble this way.
-But as I worked my optimism that the engine might be rebuildable faded.
+Unfortunately, as I worked my optimism that the engine might be rebuildable faded.

 First I took out the spark plugs.
 Some were relatively clean, but at least three had some sort of deposit that completely closed the gaps.
 This is the first bad omen.
 In addition, the rear plug on the passenger side (#8) came out with a spurt of clear water.
 Second bad omen.
 This likely means the engine was exposed to the weather, and the water got pressurized by the piston coming up on the compression stroke.
 If this happened while running it could mean significant damage from hydro-locking.
 But if it happened when someone tried to crank it over, it's possible the rod didn't get bent.